marlonpg/poc-devops/my-devops-platform-v2/SETUP.md

 kubectl apply -f kubernetes/jenkins-sa/
 ```

-### 3.2.
+### 2.3.
 Add Kubernetes Credentials to Jenkins

-1. Go to your Jenkins UI (use `kubectl port-forward svc/jenkins 8080:8080 -n infra` to access it).
+1. Go to your Jenkins UI.
 2. Navigate to **Manage Jenkins** > **Credentials**.
 3. Click **(global)** domain, then **Add Credentials**.
 4. Fill out the form: